Rules Applicable to International Arbitration Cases

 - If requested, the CAM Santiago may withhold any deposit required in the terms of this article.

-- The CAM Santiago may pay the fees or expenses incurred by the arbitral tribunal in the arbitration procedure using the deposits withheld in the terms of this article.
+- The CAM Santiago may pay the fees or expenses incurred by the arbitration tribunal in the arbitration procedure by merely using the deposits withheld as per the terms of this Clause.

-- Once the final award has been rendered, the CAM Santiago will use the deposits furnished by the parties to pay the costs of the arbitration procedure, as ordered in the award.
+- Once the final verdict has been issued, the CAM Santiago will use the deposits furnished by the parties to pay the costs of the arbitration procedure, as specified in the verdict.

-- The fees charged by arbitrators working within the framework of CAM Santiago and the administrative fee of this latter shall be subject to the schedules in effect at the time the arbitral proceeding begins.
+- The fees charged by arbitrators working within the framework of CAM Santiago and the administrative fee of the latter shall be subject to the schedules in place at the time the arbitral proceedings begin.

-- The arbitral tribunal and Center shall have the right to ask the parties to supply the amount of funds they deem pertinent during the course of the arbitration to defray expenses, fees and the administrative fee, based on the corresponding fee schedule and administrative fee.
+- The arbitration tribunal and Centre shall have the right to ask the parties to provide for the funds deemed as pertinent during the course of the arbitration to defray expenses, fees and the administrative overheads specified in the relevant administrative fees’ schedule.